vgu239/Art-Culture-Map-of-Lexington/README.md

 ## 💡 Purpose of the Map

-As an art enthusiast and a new resident of Lexington, I wanted to explore and visualize the city’s **public art and cultural landscape**.
+As an art enthusiast and a new resident of Lexington, I wanted to explore and visualize the city's **public art and cultural landscape**.
 This project helped me identify how creative expressions like murals, sculptures, and theatres; are distributed across the city.
-The map aims to make these cultural sites easily discoverable for others interested in Lexington’s art scene.
+The map aims to make these cultural sites easily discoverable for others interested in Lexington's art scene.

 ---